-- 5. While [PC-3] transmit a tagged packet with VLAN Tag=2 enters Port-3, [PC-1] and [PC-2] will received the packet through Port-1 and Port-2. - 6.
+- 5. While [PC-3] transmits a tagged packet with VLAN Tag=2 enters Port-3, [PC-1] and [PC-2] will receive the packet through Port-1 and Port-2. - 6.
 While the packet leaves Port-1 and Port-2, it will be stripped away it tag becoming an untagged packet.

-Untagged packet entering VLAN 3
+■ Untagged packet entering VLAN 3

-- 1. While [PC-4] transmit an untagged packet enters Port-4, the switch will tag it with a VLAN Tag=3.
-[PC-5] and [PC-6] will received the packet through Port-5 and Port-6. - 2.
+- While [PC-4] transmits an untagged packet enters Port-4, the switch will tag it with a VLAN Tag=3.
+[PC-5] and [PC-6] will receive the packet through Port-5 and Port-6. - 2.
 While the packet leaves Port-5, it will be stripped away it tag becoming an untagged packet. - 3.
 While the packet leaves Port-6, it will keep as a tagged packet with VLAN Tag=3.

-For this example, VLAN Group 1 just set as default VLAN, but only focus on VLAN 2 and VLAN 3 traffic flow
+For this example, VLAN Group 1 is set as default VLAN, but only focuses on VLAN 2 and VLAN 3 traffic flow.
+The example screenshot comes from the other switch but the configuration interface is the same with MGSW-MGSD Series Managed Switch.